SondreWold/comp_rep_study/notes/meetings/august_1.md

   - If $x_c:M \rightarrow y_c$ and $x_c:C \rightarrow y_c$, then removing C from M destroys the transformation.
 Adding C, and even $\hat{E}$, does not that recover that.
   - Now if also $x_e:M \rightarrow y_e$ and $x_e:E \rightarrow y_e$
   - We know that $x_{ec}:M \rightarrow y_{ec}$, so can we combine C and E to construct the circuit X that does $x_{ec}:X \rightarrow y_{ec}$?
 Or: is the CE circuit a linear combination of C and E?
+  - Our plan for testing this is to per layer $l$:
+    - Solve the linear combination: $\alpha \times C_{bmatrix}^l + \beta \times E_{bmatrix}^l = CE_{bmatrix}^l $
+  - We can also take the union of C and E and then prune on CE, only allowing removal of items, not adding new ones.
+This would be a learned global solution to the overall mapping.
+If you cant do this, then there is no linear combination, we think.
+If it is, then the composition is way more complicated than a mask union.

+# Timeline
+- Next week we do this
+- Then two weeks break
+- We pick up in the end of august.